grow-graphics/gd/Readme.md

 arguments fit entirely within registers.
 TBA.

 ## Examples
-There are a number of examples in the [examples](https://github.com/grow-graphics/eg) repo.
-All examples are designed to be run with `gd run` without any additional setup.
+There are a number of examples in the [samples](https://github.com/quaadgras/graphics.gd/tree/samples) branch.
+All the samples are designed to be run with `gd run` without any additional setup.

 ## Supported Platforms